BasThomas/basthomas.github.io/_drafts/2023-02-13-cheating-the-system-for-fun-and-profit.md

 ---
 <br />

 I'd love to hear from you if you've tried this out!

+_Special thanks to Chris Wu and Nathan Tannar for their proofreading and feedback!_